irenejoeunpark/ssgApplication/CONTRIBUTING.md

 >2.
 Install and enable the plugin
 >3.
 Reformat the Code by "CTRL+ALT+L" in the file you worked on

+### Testing

+To test the code :
+1. Run "testProcessInput" in HTMLBuilderTest.java

+2. Fix any error that does not pass the testing

+3. Click [here](https://junit.org/junit5/docs/current/user-guide/) for more information for Junit testing framework

+To create a unit test :

+Right click the class name in the code, and select Show Context Action Select >Create Test< and select the function you want to add Add testing to the corresponding testclass

 ### Fix Linter

 >1.
 Run ```mvn spotbugs:gui``` to spot the area of improvement in a SpotBug UI